Residential bridging loans

 If your property needs work to achieve its full sale value, a short-term bridging loan can fund the refurbishment with the improved sale price as the exit.
 This works best for light to medium renovation scopes where the works can be completed within the loan term.

 An older homeowner moving into residential care or assisted living before their property has sold.
-The existing home is used as security; the loan is repaid from the sale proceeds.
-Lenders do not require proof of ongoing income in this scenario, making it accessible to retired borrowers who would not qualify for income-led products.
+The existing home is used as security and the loan is repaid from the sale proceeds.
+Lenders do not require proof of ongoing income in this scenario.

 Eligibility